akazukin5151/atupp/README.md

 Tokyo: Box plot of number of stations that are within a certain distance from a population point.

+For both cities, most population points have zero stations near it.
+The minority that do, mostly has two stations near it.
+There is a very small number of points that has a lot of stations near it.

 ![london_quadrant](examples/london_quadrant.png)

+There are two lines dividing the plot.
+The vertical line represents the 3rd quartile of the population of the points.
+The horizontal line represents the 3rd quartile of the number of stations, which is 0 stations at 500 meters.
+The points are coloured based on their quadrant.
+Red points are those with a "normal" population but high number of stations near it.
+Orange points are those with high population but low number of stations near it.
+Blue points are those with both high population and high number of stations near it.
+Green points are those with both low population and low number of stations near it.

-London: Scatterplot of the number of stations that are within 500m of a population point, and its population
+London: Scatterplot of the number of stations that are within 500m of a population point, and its population.

 ![tokyo_quadrant](examples/tokyo_quadrant.png)